This post may contain affiliate links. Please read our disclosure policy.

 • Place 1 tablespoon of butter on top of the lobster meat and repeat with the remaining lobster tails.

-• Bake the lobsters for approximately 10-12 minutes or until the meat is white, firm and no longer translucent.
+• Bake the lobsters for approximately 10-12 minutes or until the meat is white, firm, no longer translucent and the thickest part of the tail reaches 145°F.

 • Drizzle the lobster tails with melted butter and sprinkle with fresh snipped herbs, if desired.
 Serve with lemon wedges.